-Lots of things can derail nonprofit staff, board and committee meetings.
+Lots of things can derail nonprofit staff, committee and board meetings.
 As an organization, adhering to the following ground rules for your various meetings can improve productivity and inspire a culture of teamwork:

 What do you think?
-Do ground rules really matter?
+Do ground rules really matter in board meetings?
 What is the added value – or not?

 How does an organization – and its participants – articulate its ground rules?